ceej989/BBLG/documentation/Design.md

 * Simple design that allows users to navigate quickly and easily on screens ranging from 3.5” to 10".
   * I strongly encourage using very simple, chrome-less UI, akin to the design standards that Microsoft and many others have adopted in the mobile landscape.
 Content must shine.
 We can use Photoshop to prototype the design.
 * Authenticated league/tournament managers
-  * User authentication based on a database of user accounts that we will have stored in our site
+  * User authentication based on a database of user accounts that we will have stored in our site.
+There will be at launch 3 types of clients:
+    * League Managers: manages a single league and it's scorekeepers/stats
+    * Score Keeper: created by league manager and manages scores for live games
+    * Viewers: can see live game stats as well as historical stats
 * League/tournament managers would create teams and assign players to team rosters
   * Based on authenticated users and their privs, they can create and manage teams accordingly
 * Authenticated score keepers can record points, assists, rebounds, fouls, or ANY OTHER stat they want from active games.
-  * This is a tricky one as I would like to create user accounts for scorekeepers but what if the scorekeepers rotate? is that ok for league managers to just create X scorekeeper accounts and allow accounts to only be used once per device?
+  * League managers to create X scorekeeper accounts and allow accounts to only be used once per device.
+This is not set in stone and it may change as we progress in the project
 * Any user can view game stats in real time.
   * unauthenticated users will just see a read-only version of the current scores and any other stats
 * Any user can view previous game's stats.